smcclatchy/exp-design/_episodes/02-better-design.md

 ## Why experiments need to be designed
 Experimental design has three basic purposes:

-1. to provide answers to questions by testing causal hypotheses
-1. to control effects of extraneous variables (i.e. those variables not under study).
+1. to control effects of extraneous variables (those variables not under study).
 1. to reduce variability within treatment groups, making differences in treatment outcomes easier to detect.
+1. to provide answers to questions by testing causal hypotheses.

 We design experiments to help answer questions by comparing the outcome of different treatments.
 We can design experiments such that bias and error in the comparison of different treatments is minimized.
 We control experiments so that we can make stronger inferences about the nature of the differences that we see.
 Specifically, we try to make inferences about causation.